-Ruby Beach Trail is a 1.4 mile heavily trafficked loop trail located near Forks, WA that features beautiful wild flowers and is good for all skill levels.
+Ruby Beach Trail is a 1.4 mile heavily trafficked loop trail located near Forks, Washington that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash